WokLibCodeClub/.github/profile/README.md

 ## Scratch (first session 10.30am to 11.30am)

-The next session will take place on **Saturday 28th February 2026**.
+The next session will take place on **Saturday 7th March 2026**.
 We will be coding on the library's own laptops, so you don't need to bring your own computer.

 March 1st is *St David's Day* (he's the patron saint of Wales), so as the next session is only one day before this day we will be celebrating it with a special Scratch project called: